Timberwolves fire Saunders after parts of 3 seasons as coach

 ESPN first reported Saunders’ dismissal and The Athletic first reported Finch’s looming hiring.

-Saunders was with the Timberwolves for parts of three seasons, going 43-94.
+Saunders, the 34-year-old son of longtime Minnesota coach Flip Saunders, was with the Timberwolves for parts of three seasons, going 43-94.
 Minnesota has the league’s worst record this season at 7-24 and is already 7 1/2 games out of what would be the final play-in spot for the Western Conference postseason.

 “We would like to thank Ryan for his time and commitment to the Timberwolves organization and wish him the best in the future,” Timberwolves President of Basketball Operations Gersson Rosas said.
 “These are difficult decisions to make, however this change is in the best interest of the organization’s short and long-term goals.”

+Finch has history with Rosas, as they both worked together with the Houston Rockets.
+He coached the team’s affiliate in what is now called the G League, winning a championship with Rio Grande Valley, then became a Rockets assistant.
+He went on to have assistant jobs in Denver, New Orleans and was in his first season with the Raptors.

-Saunders — who doesn’t turn 35 until April — is the son of longtime Minnesota coach Flip Saunders, the winningest coach in franchise history.
-Flip Saunders died in 2015.
+Flip Saunders, the winningest coach in franchise history, died in 2015.

 Dismissing Saunders is the first coaching change in the league since this season began.
 There were nine coaches in new jobs entering this season.